fieldnation/eng-hugo/content/post/crons-kuberenetes-jenkins.md

 * The Jenkins Job DSL would generate a job per cron
 * The Job would select a container for the pool of healthy instances, and run the cron reporting failure back to Jenkins
+* Jenkins provides an audit trail to trace back every execution, and trigger alerts on failure.
 The end result being full visibility into what our cron-like tasks are doing, when they're running, if they're failing etc. Let's look at some code.

 ## To the code!